How OceanoBe is maintaining trust and is leading the team through difficult times

 Let’s talk a little bit about how we, at OceanoBe, maintain trust and lead our teams through these pandemic times.
 For a leader, it’s important to harness the power of trust at all times, but as it turns out this is most vital when we are talking about a global health crisis that is affecting all people.

-Being a leader in 2020 has proven to be the next level challenge that no one asked for and for which no one has a clear path set to follow.
-How a leader acts on times like these will determine the outcome of the way out.
+Being a leader in 2020 has proven to be the next-level challenge that no one asked for and for which no one has a clear path set to follow.
+How a leader acts in times like these will determine the outcome of the way out.
 So what should a leader do in times like these?!
 How can he lead his people and maintain hope and vision for a better future, when many don’t see the light at end of the tunnel?!

 We believe that answer is trust.

-Inspiring and leading our team with trust and honesty we believe it’s the pillar of our company success.
-None the less this year has taken our trust abilities to a whole new level.
-We took that final leap of faith towards the work from home adjustment, changes within the team, clients that wanted to stop working with us, other clients that wanted quickly ramp up, changes in mindset of the partners and it came with a great realization of the fact that when you have a relationship based on trust, there is nothing that you can’t overcome.
+Inspiring and leading our team with trust and honesty we believe it’s the pillar of our company's success.
+Nonetheless, this year has taken our trust abilities to a whole new level.
+We took that final leap of faith towards the work-from-home adjustment, changes within the team, clients that wanted to stop working with us, other clients that wanted quickly ramp up, and changes in the mindset of the partners and it came with a great realization of the fact that when you have a relationship based on trust, there is nothing that you can’t overcome.

 Like so many companies we had to adjust to this new situation and of course, we needed to find new ways to lead in these uncertain times.

-So, what we did and what we encourage others to do?
+So, what we did do, and what did we encourage others to do?

 1. Put people first